Environmental Benefits of Public Transit

 Public transportation use is one of the most effective actions individuals can take to conserve energy.
 Riding public transportation far exceeds the benefits of other energy-saving household activities, such as using energy-efficient light bulbs, adjusting thermostats, or using energy-efficient appliances.

-A single person who switches from a 20-mile commuting alone by car to existing public transportation, can reduce their annual CO2 emissions by 20 pounds per day, or more than 48,000 pounds in a year.
-That is equal to 10% reduction in all greenhouse gases produced by a typical two-adult, two-car household.
+A single person who switches from a 20-mile solo commute by car to existing public transportation, can reduce their annual CO2 emissions by 20 pounds per day, or more than 48,000 pounds in a year.
+That is equal to a 10% reduction in all greenhouse gases produced by a typical two-adult, two-car household.

-By eliminating one car and taking public transportation instead of driving, a saving of 30% of carbon dioxide emissions can be realized.
+By eliminating one car and taking public transportation instead of driving, a savings of 30% of carbon dioxide emissions can be realized.

 U.S. public transportation saves 37 million metric tons of carbon dioxide annually, equivalent to the emissions resulting from the electricity generated for the use of 4.9 million households or every household in Washington DC; New York City; Atlanta; Denver; and Los Angeles combined.